rs-costa/rs-costa.github.io/index.md

 ### Supervision

 PhD Thesis IN PROGRESS <br />
-João Antunes, <i>A novel symbolic framework for Hybrid Artificial Intelligence/Physical modeling of biological systems</i>.
+João Antunes, *A novel symbolic framework for Hybrid Artificial Intelligence/Physical modeling of biological systems*.
 Co-supervised by Rui Oliveira.<br />
 Leonardo Alexandre ID 94054, working in pattern recognition and ML for precision medicine, co-supervised by Rui Henriques.<br />

 MSc Thesis IN PROGRESS</p>